Last Updated on by

 This puts me in the perfect position to write up a short snappy local’s guide of what to do in Liverpool.

-In the below locals guide I’ll cover where to eat.
-From coffee shops to quirky restaurants in Liverpool.
+In the below locals guide I’ll cover where to eat, from coffee shops delivering tasty treats to quirky restaurants in Liverpool.

 Where to eat in Liverpool